CPS' Positive School Culture Plan

 Cincinnati Public Schools' approach to discipline aims to help students learn good behavior while offering alternatives to putting misbehaving students out of school.

-CPS created Positive School Cultures within its buildings, starting in the 2004-05 school year, with staff and students emphasizing respect for each other and with supports in place to help prevent problem behavior.
+CPS created Positive School Cultures within its buildings, starting in 2004-05, with staff and students emphasizing respect for each other and with supports in place to help prevent problem behavior.
 The Positive School Culture Plan is a proactive approach to discipline designed to head off behavior problems before they occur and to reduce the number of out-of-school suspensions and expulsions.

 Key components of CPS’ Positive School Culture Plan are two programs for students in grades 4-12: Alternative to Suspension (A2S) and Alternative to Expulsion (A2E).
 Both programs provide academic instruction along with counseling and social-skills instruction at off-campus sites for students removed from regular schools because of misbehavior.